Sapp00/comfy.flake/README.md

 # ComfyUI Setup with Nix Flake

-A streamlined setup for ComfyUI using Nix flakes, designed to work across NixOS (WSL with NVIDIA), Nix-Darwin (M1/M2), and provide consistent development tools.
+A streamlined setup for ComfyUI using Nix flakes, designed to work across NixOS (WSL with NVIDIA) and Nix-Darwin (M1/M2).

 ## Features

 - **Cross-platform support**: Works on Linux (WSL with NVIDIA) and macOS (M1/M2)
 - **Automatic model downloads**: Automatically downloads appropriate Flux models based on platform
 - **CUDA support**: Pre-configured CUDA environment for Linux/WSL setups
-- **Development tools**: Includes claude-code for AI-assisted development

 ## Prerequisites